 Dr. Andrew Scharenberg, an expert in immunology, is developing new approaches to alter the immune system to improve outcomes with hematopoietic stem cell transplant.

-Seattle Children's also works with our partner institutions to do research to understand the causes of SDS and develop better treatments.
-The Fred Hutchinson Cancer Research Center is the home of the North American Shwachman-Diamond Syndrome Registry and Repository.
-The registry will help doctors and researchers improve medical care and treatment for people with Shwachman-Diamond syndrome through better understanding of the disease.
+Seattle Children’s also works with our partner institutions to do research to understand the causes of SDS and develop better treatments.
+Fred Hutch is the home of the North American Shwachman-Diamond Syndrome Registry and Repository.
+The registry will help doctors and researchers better understand SDS and improve medical care and treatment for people with the disease.

 Diamond-Blackfan Anemia Research

 Doctors and researchers at Seattle Children’s and our partner institutions are working hard to understand what causes Diamond-Blackfan anemia (DBA).
 Scientific studies are ongoing, and Seattle Children’s is committed to bringing new treatment options to patients.